MarkJohnston-VA/PowerPlatformAlm/readme.md

       - **projectFolder** - Relative reference to the Plugins Package project folder, within the `src` folder.
 Example: `Plugins\\VRM.Architects.PluginPackage`
       - **packageName** - Logical name assigned to the Plugin Package by the system.
 Example: `vrmarch_VRM.Architects.PluginPackage`
       - **projectName** - Name of the csproj file, without the extension.
 Example: `VRM.Architects.PluginPackage`

+      *Note: Plugin Packages are different from Plugin Assemblies and require these additional configuration details to be properly deployed.*

 Full sample of the SolutionBuildConfiguration.json:
 ```json